ew367/mouseArray/README.md

 sbatch QCjobSubmission.sh <filepath/to/projectFolder>

 This script will execute:
-calcMouseMethQCmetrics.r
+*calcMouseMethQCmetrics.r
-Rscript -e "rmarkdown::render('QC.rmd', output_file='QC.html')" --args $1
+*Rscript -e "rmarkdown::render('QC.rmd', output_file='QC.html')" --args $1
-cellTypeChecks.r
+*cellTypeChecks.r
-Rscript -e "rmarkdown::render('cellTypeQC.rmd', output_file='cellTypeQC.html')"
+*Rscript -e "rmarkdown::render('cellTypeQC.rmd', output_file='cellTypeQC.html')"
-normalisation.r
+*normalisation.r

+# ANALYIS

+OUTPUT:
+*rdata files for Epigenome Wide Association Analysis for each each cell type of interest *plots

+The EWASjobSubmission.sh script automates the EWAS pipeline and can be run on the command line with: sbatch EWASjobSubmission.sh <filepath/to/projectFolder> cellType

+This script will execute:
+*EWAS.r $1 $2